Inside This Week’s Police Auction Market – 6 Upcoming Sales inc Seized Vehicles, Recovered Goods & Police Impounds

 We track upcoming police, sherriff, and government-seized goods auctions across Australia.
-This week we feature 3sales.
+This week we feature 6 sales.
 These sales are a mxed bag and that’s what makes them so interesting.
 Jewellery, bicycles, tools, electronics, and general property are regular fare, but there are always suprise lots.
+For more insight click the FAQ section below for common questions,or the Trends section for this weeks market report.

 FAQ